Sohei Kamiya: Personal life

 In a public speech, Kamiya said his party is "fine with people having a mistress".
 (Note: About this, Kamiya responded that he made this speech as an example that even if someone has made mistakes in the past, if they can overcome those mistakes and have the ability to work, they should be given the opportunity to thrive again.)

+It was reported that according to Kamiya's old acquaintance, one of Kamiya's favorite books was Mein Kampf by Adolf Hitler.
+He said that Kamiya recommended this book to him.

 In response to the news that Charlie Kirk was assassinated in Utah, three days after he had attended and lectured at a Sanseito event held in Tokyo, Kamiya said he was deeply saddened and shocked.
 He expressed his condolences, saying, "Charlie left us with a wealth of vital messages.
 Though his life was taken, no one can take his convictions or silence the message he carried.
 We will honor him in the only way worthy of his example: by treasuring what we received from him, by telling it faithfully, and by carrying it forward—here in Japan and beyond."